neondatabase/website/next/content/docs/guides/stepzen.md

       uri: YOUR_NEON_DSN?user=YOUR_NEON_USERNAME&password=YOUR_NEON_PASSWORD&options=project=YOUR_NEON_PROJECT_ID&sslmode=require
 ```

 Above, you need to append `&options=project=YOUR_NEON_PROJECT_ID` to the `uri` connection string.
 This is needed to establish a secure connection to the Neon database.
 The `project` option is the ID of the project in Neon.
-You can find this ID in the Neon dashboard under "Settings" or in the URL of your project.
+You can find this ID in the Neon dashboard under **Settings** or in the URL of your project.

-In the next section, we'll explore the GraphQL API and see how the connection between the Neon PostgreSQL database and StepZen works.
+The next section explores the GraphQL API to see how the connection between the Neon PostgreSQL database and StepZen works.

 ## Explore the GraphQL API

-The GraphQL schema that StepZen generates still needs to be deployed to the cloud before we're able to explore the GraphQL API.
-With StepZen, you've got multiple options to deploy your schema.
+The GraphQL schema that StepZen generates still needs to be deployed to the cloud before your are able to explore the GraphQL API.
+With StepZen, you have multiple options to deploy your schema.
 You can deploy it to the StepZen cloud or run it locally using Docker.
-For this blog post, we'll use the StepZen cloud, as this is the fastest way to get started.
+This guide uses the StepZen cloud, as this is the fastest way to get started.

-To deploy the schema to the StepZen cloud, you need to run the following command:
+To deploy the schema to the StepZen cloud, run the following command:

 ```bash
 stepzen start
 ```

-This command will deploy the schema to the StepZen cloud and start a local development server.
-The development server will be running on `http://localhost:5001/with-neon` by default.
+This command deploys the schema to the StepZen cloud and starts a local development server.
+The development server runs on `http://localhost:5001/with-neon` by default.
 You can also find the production endpoint in the terminal output and a cURL command to test the GraphQL API.

 <Admonition type="note">
 You can only use the endpoint to the development server to explore the GraphQL API when the `stepzen start` command is running.
-If yoo would like to query the GraphQL API from your application (or a remote host) you need to use the production endpoint.
+If you would like to query the GraphQL API from your application or a remote host, you need to use the production endpoint.
 </Admonition>

-Let's explore the GraphQL API by opening the development server in the browser.
-You can find the development server at `http://localhost:5001/with-neon`, which should look like the screenshot below.
+You can explore the GraphQL API by opening the development server in the browser.
+You can find the development server at `http://localhost:5001/with-neon`, which should appear similar to the screenshot below.

 ![StepZen GraphiQL API explorer](/assets/stepzen-graphiql-api-explorer.png)

 From GraphiQL, you can find the GraphQL schema visualized in a section called "docs".
-You can also use GraphiQL to interact with the GraphQL API by writing queries and mutations in the left section and seeing the result in the right section.
+You can also use GraphiQL to interact with the GraphQL API by writing queries and mutations in the left section and viewing the result in the right section.

 It's time to start querying the GraphQL API.
-Let's start by querying the `customer` table.
-We can do this by writing the following query in the left section:
+Start by querying the `customer` table.
+You can do this by writing the following query in the left section:

 ```graphql
 {